swopnilnep/swopnilnep/README.md

 I'm Swopnil.
 I study Computer Science and Data Science at Luther College, IA.
 Welcome to my GitHub!

 You can view more of my work at `swopnil.com` and reach me at `_ @ swopnil.com` or `t.me/swopnilnep`.
-If you have a project or opportunity that you like to involve me in, or if you are interested in collaborating and learning together, send me an email or DM!
+If you have a project or opportunity that you like to involve me in, send me an email or DM!

 **Here is a categorized index of some of my projects on GitHub.:**